theborakompanioni/azure-docs.de-de/articles/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal.md

 <properties
-   pageTitle="Erstellen eines virtuellen Netzwerks mit einer Site-to-Site-VPN-Verbindung mit dem Azure Resource Manager und dem Azure-Portal | Microsoft Azure" description="Hier wird beschrieben, wie Sie ein VNet mit dem Resource Manager-Bereitstellungsmodell erstellen und dafür eine Verbindung mit dem lokalen Netzwerk über eine S2S-VPN Gateway-Verbindung herstellen." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Create a virtual network with a Site-to-Site VPN connection using Azure Resource Manager and the Azure Portal | Microsoft Azure" description="How to create VNet using the Resource Manager deployment model and connect it to your local on-premises network using a S2S VPN gateway connection." services="vpn-gateway" documentationCenter="na" authors="cherylmc"